Oaxaca 2024

 TIME TBD

-With the morning free to relax or explore more of Oaxaca, in the afternoon we’ll join the locals at the Cemetery of San Felipe for an authentic Oaxacan celebration of Dia de los Muertos.
+With the morning free to relax or explore more of Oaxaca we can arrange for any special activities you are interested in, but only if we have enough notice to make your reservations.
+In the afternoon we’ll join the locals at the Cemetery of San Felipe for an authentic Oaxacan celebration of Dia de los Muertos.
 Where many local families come to celebrate family members who have passed on, Panteón San Felipe del Agua is a much beloved place to commune on this sacred occasion in Oaxaca.

 Adios, Oaxaca!